design-school/SES209/Observation.md

 ## Template to fill

-Warning: In your report: Please take care to clearly separate behaviors, interpretation and insight.
-Behavior is **What and how, people are doing things?** and your interpretation **What and why you think they are doing that?** and the insight you get form the observation **Why do you think these observations could be usefull for a product/service?**
+Note: In your report: Please take care to clearly separate behaviors, interpretations and insights.
+**Behavior is :**  What and how, people are doing things?
+**Interpretation is:** What and why you think they are doing that?
+**Insight is :** What did you learn?
+Why do you think these observations could be usefull for designing something?

 Below you will find the template.
 Copy past it in your favourite text editor, write it, re read it and then submit it here :